TeamViewer

 - Choose Get Info > Executable view

-The Launch Arguments show the two possible Payload IDs.
+The Launch Arguments show the two possible Payload IDs, one for the current Profile and one for the legacy profile.
+No changes are needed if you're only using one Profile.
 Add in the correct Fileset Profile ID if not using the provided ones.

 Activation Script:

 The script in this case is installing the PKG.
-Note the script allows the specifying of the 'choices.xml' file when ran.
+Note that the script allows the specification of the 'choices.xml' file when executed.

 #!/bin/zsh